jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Purpose
 (1) The purpose of subsection (2) is to provide a power to maintain the intent of the research and development tax credit regime in accordance with its stated purpose in section LY 1(1).
 Order in Council
-(2) The Governor-General may, by Order in Council made on the joint recommendation of the Minister of Revenue and the Minister of Research, Science, and Innovation,—
+(2) The Governor-General may, by Order in Council made on the joint recommendation of the Minister of Revenue and the Minister of Science, Innovation, and Technology,—
   (a) add the description of an activity or of an expenditure or loss, as applicable, to—
     (i) schedule 21:
     (ii) schedule 21B: